 “Art, when created with unique materials, as we do, gathers attention and stimulates emotion.
 We have often been told that our creations are “both beautiful and horrifying”.
 They deliver the message that “something needs to be done to save our sea life and our planet”.

 Angela noticed people on the local Ocean beach were picking up agates and other interesting items, but not the plastic trash.
-She realized plastic trash was damaging the beaches she loved and she chose to act.
-Thus, Henry the Rock Fish, one of Washed Ashore’s first pieces was born and their slogan “Art to Save the Sea”
+She realized plastic trash was damaging the beaches she loved, and she chose to act.
+Thus, Henry the Rock Fish, one of Washed Ashore’s first pieces, was born, and their slogan, “Art to Save the Sea”

 With national exhibitions across the US, their message is clearly making an impact.
-They’ve been lauded at a US State Department Ocean Conference, had sculptures displayed at a United Nations Ocean Conference in New York (see photo at the end of this article), and have a piece currently on display at the Smithsonian National Museum of Natural History in Washington DC.
-In addition to these amazing achievements, they’ve had 4 traveling Exhibits that tour the country with one presently at Shedd Aquarium in Chicago and also at Mote Marine Laboratory in Sarasota, and at Mounts Botanical Gardens in West Palm Beach, Florida.
+They’ve been lauded at a US State Department Ocean Conference, had sculptures displayed at a United Nations Ocean Conference in New York (see photo at the end of this article), and have a piece currently on display at the Smithsonian National Museum of Natural History in Washington, DC.
+In addition to these amazing achievements, they’ve had 4 traveling Exhibits that tour the country, with one presently at Shedd Aquarium in Chicago and also at Mote Marine Laboratory in Sarasota, and Mounts Botanical Gardens in West Palm Beach, Florida.
 You can find more about their past, present, and future exhibitions here: http://washedashore.org/exhibit-locations/

 Even with national success, the team remains committed to local public engagement and education.
 To this day, many local people, as well as passing tourists, stop by the local Oregon Gallery and Volunteer Workshop to help build the newest art.
-(The very same place the first art ‘Henry the Rock Fish’ was created!)
+(The very same place the first art, ‘Henry the Rock Fish’, was created!)
 However breathtaking each exhibit is, every art piece is educational at heart.
-All have signage explaining the pollution problem which then suggests ways that we can lessen the amount of debris in the environment.
+All have signage explaining the pollution problem, which then suggests ways that we can lessen the amount of debris in the environment.

-It was refreshing to hear about Washed Ashore’s unique approach to education and community action, and how they have begun to change attitudes on plastic and other ocean-bound waste.
+It was refreshing to hear about Washed Ashore’s unique approach to education and community action, and how they have begun to change attitudes toward plastic and other ocean-bound waste.
 Here’s how to get involved:

 If you’d like to spread the message and host an exhibition or volunteer, the team would be delighted to hear from you.
-If you’d like to support their breath-taking work, you can donate here.
+If you’d like to support their breathtaking work, you can donate here.
 There are also opportunities for corporate sponsorship for many of the exhibitions.